Synthesizing Adversarial Visual Scenarios for Model-Based Robotic Control: Problem Statement

-\textit{Training and Test Datasets: } To formally define our problem statement, we must first formalize our dataset notation.
+\textit{Train/Test Datasets: } We must first formalize our dataset notation.
 A dataset contains $N$ tuples of inputs $x$ and ground-truth labels $y$ denoted by $\datasetall$.
 Specifically, each example $x = (s, \nu, w_P)$ represents the robot's scene input $s$, corresponding latent representation $\nu$ from the renderer, and waypoint history $w_P$.
-From these, the task model predicts a ground-truth target vector $y = w_F$ of future robot waypoints.
-In practice, these labels can come from an oracle planner to emulate, such as a Frenet Planner, that has perfect access to ground-truth scenes $s$ and waypoints $w_p, w_F$.
+From these, the task model predicts a ground-truth target vector $y = w_F$ of future robot waypoints, which can come from an oracle planner or human demonstrations.

 Henceforth, the subscript $b$ in the dataset notation $\dataset^a_b$ will represent the type of dataset, such as whether it is an original image, from data augmentation, or adversarial training.
 Likewise, the superscript $a$ will represent if the dataset is from the \textit{train} or \textit{test} distribution.
 For example, the original training and test datasets are given by $\datasetorigtrain$ and $\datasetorigtest$.
-Likewise, a held-out OoD test dataset is denoted by $\datasetOoDtest$.
-Crucially, we define a training function $\textsc{Train}$ that uses supervised learning to train the task model to output correct waypoints $w_F$ given the scene $s$.
-The notation $\percepparam^0, \planparam^0 \gets \textsc{Train}(\datasetorigtrain)$ indicates we train the nominal task model parameters on the original training dataset.
+The training function $\textsc{Train}$ uses supervised learning to estimate correct waypoints $w_F$ given the scene $s$.
+The notation ${\percepparam^0, \planparam^0 \gets \textsc{Train}(\datasetorigtrain)}$ indicates we train the nominal task model parameters on the original training dataset.